dinhanhthi/dinhanhthi.com/_posts/ml/2019-05-25-confusion-matrix-and-f1-score.md

 |  predict (no) 	| <span class="tpink-light">FN</span> 	|   <span class="tgreen-light">TN</span>   	|        	|
 |              	|      **Recall**     	|                       	|        	|

-- **Precision**: How many our positive predictions are really true?
+- **Precision**: How many of our positive predictions are really true?
 (Check the accuracy of our positive predictions).

     <p class="p-mark">
     $$